Katy Perry Slammed As A ‘Hypocrite’ After Taking On Donald Trump & Capitalism

 “Free yourself from those chains, lace up your dancing shoes and march- the revolution has beat! @katyperry #CHAINEDTOTHERHYTHM,” another Twitter user wrote, to which Katy replied, “I’ll always march with you sister.”

-Do you think Katy Perry is being a hypocrite over her latest political statements against capitalism and Donald Trump?
+Do you think Katy Perry is a hypocrite over her latest political statements against capitalism and Donald Trump?

 [Featured Image by John Phillips/Getty Images]